FTC-Surface-22345/SurfaceRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

     TeleOp includes 4-wheel drivetrain control, 2 lift control, and claw mount control

 2. AutoOpSurface -  the base code for the autonomous control we have for each of the positions.
-    1. AutoOpBlue1 -
+    1. AutoOpRedL -
-    2. AutoOpBlue2 -
+    2. AutoOpRedR -
-    3. AutoOpBlue3 -
+    3. AutoOpBlueL -
-    4. AutoOpBlue4 -
+    4. AutoOpBlueR -
 3. LiftLmits (package: test) - a TeleOpMode for calculating the lift limits and positions to score cones using specified positions
 4. MotorPos (package: test) - A TeleOpMode for calculating the motor positions for each Autonomous Phase and Position